Confinement

 Section titled “Types of Confinement”Magnetic Confinement

-- Tokamak - Donut-shaped with plasma current
+- Tokamak - A doughnut-shaped device that uses a plasma current

 Inertial Confinement